Borehole Thermal Energy Storage (BTES)

 Conversely, when the homes require heat, cooler water is pumped into the edges of the BTES field and as the water flows to the centre it picks up heat.
 The heated water passes to the short-term storage tank in the Energy Centre and is then circulated to the homes through the district heating loop.
 All pumps and control valves are housed in the neighbouring Energy Centre building.

-Even with sunny Alberta weather, it will take approximately three years to fully charge the BTES field.
-In the first years of operation, the field will operate at relatively low temperatures, and the recoverable energy will be largely depleted before the end of the heating season.
-However, after a few years of operation, the core temperature of the BTES field will approach 80°C by the end of summer, with sufficient heat for almost an entire heating season.
+Even with sunny Alberta weather, it took approximately three years to fully charge the BTES field.
+In the first years of operation, the field operated at relatively low temperatures, and the recoverable energy was largely depleted before the end of the heating season.
+However, after a few years of operation, the core temperature of the BTES field approached 80°C by the end of summer, with sufficient heat for almost an entire heating season.